bradenmacdonald/s3-lite-client/README.md

 // Upload a file:
 await s3client.putObject("test.txt", "This is the contents of the file.");

+// Now download it
+const result = await s3client.getObject("test.txt");
+// and stream the results to a local file: const localOutFile = await Deno.open("test-out.txt", { write: true, createNew: true });
+await result.body!.pipeTo(localOutFile.writable);
+// or instead of streaming, you can consume the whole file into memory by awaiting
+// result.text(), result.blob(), result.arrayBuffer(), or result.json()
 ```

 For more examples, check out the tests in [`integration.ts`](./integration.ts)